notionparallax/ShadowWolf/README.md

 ### Development environment ###

-ShadowWolf is 3 main components which currently live inside docker containers.
+ShadowWolf is 5 main components which currently live inside docker containers.
   1. A MongoDB database
   2. An Angular front end
   3. A rails back end
+  4. A small sinatra app for interfacing with OpenAsset
+  5. A small flask app for interfacing with Epicor

 #### Installing ####
 To install the environment for the first time: